All Episodes

 That concerns them.

-But one of the first things I noticed very, very early on when I was doing research for
+But one of the first things I noticed very, very early on when I was doing research for Secret Life is that when these beings talk with abductees on board a UFO, they never ask them questions that have to do with American organizations or institutions or political structure or anything like that.

-I thought early on, that's so odd.
+And I thought early on, that's so odd.

 And then I realized the reason that they probably don't ask questions about that is because we will be living under their institutions or top-down governments or whatever it is.

-Are there any indications at all, Professor, that they are making final plans to bring this to their logical, whatever their logical conclusion is, I guess the end of us in a way, Yeah, I haven't heard that yet because the process of taking eggs and sperm is still ongoing.
+Are there any indications at all, Professor, that they are making final plans to bring this to their logical, whatever their logical conclusion is?

-I had heard before in bits and pieces and I didn't pay much attention to it.
+But I have heard something that I had not heard, that I had heard before in bits and pieces and didn't pay much attention to it.

-Stare deeply into people's eyes, make them do this, make them do that with their minds, Find people who live in another state through some sort of apparatus that they can look through, but still dealing with their minds and teaching them basically how to be hybrids even though they're not.
+Stare deeply into people's eyes, make them do this, make them do that with their minds, find people who live in another state through some sort of apparatus that they can look through, but still dealing with their minds, and teaching them basically how to be hybrids, even though they're not.

-They don't want to have anything to do with this whatsoever.
+And they don't want to have anything to do with this whatsoever.

-Even when they're teaching children how to get dressed, they feel like they're traitors to the human race.
+And they feel like even when they're teaching children how to get dressed, they feel like they're traitors to the human race.

-This is another abductee.
+And this is another abductee.

 I don't know, but I would not be surprised if they could do that.

-They did not want him to go to the point of actually jumping off the cliff because he would just fall to the floor and he might, as the alien said, be damaged.
+And they did not want him to go to the point of actually jumping off the cliff because he would just fall to the floor and he might, as the alien said, be damaged.

-Well, it might be a great way to practice getting somebody to actually do that.
+So it might be a great way to practice getting somebody to actually do that.

 That's exactly what they were doing.